SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/complex-logical-conditions/complex-logical-conditions.md

 # More Complex Logical Conditions

-Sometimes the conditions may be **very complex**, so they can require a long boolean expression or a sequence of conditions.
+Sometimes the conditions may be **very complex**, so they can require a long bool expression or a sequence of conditions.
 Let's take a look at a few examples.

 ## Example: Point on a Rectangle Side